This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 This is the easiest native way to mirror your iPhone to your MacBook, but there are certain requirements.
 First, you need to use an iPhone 7 or later, and your MacBook needs to be from 2018 or later.

 This feature will be enabled by default if you’re running macOS Monterey.
-To check, open System Preferences and click ‘Sharing.’
+To check, open System Preferences (System Settings on macOS Ventura and above) and click ‘Sharing.’
 Ensure the ‘AirPlay Receiver’ from the service list is switched on.

 Before doing this, ensure that both your iPhone and MacBook are logged into the same Apple ID and connected to the same WiFi network.
 Now, move forward with these steps.

 Step 1: Bring up the Control Center in your iPhone by swiping down from the upper right corner of the screen.
 Tap the ‘Screen Mirroring’ button, represented by two rectangles.

 Step 2: Choose your MacBook Air or Pro from the list that appears.

 Step 3: That’s it!
 Your iPhone’s screen will now be wirelessly mirrored to your MacBook instantly.

 The downside of this method is that while it’s active, you can’t do anything else on your MacBook without exiting.
 Plus, the lack of a wired connection means this method contains some lag too.
 If you want a faster connection, try the following method.

 If your iPhone or MacBook doesn’t support Continuity or if you want to record your iPhone screen live, you’ll like using QuickTime.
 Keep in mind that you need to connect your iPhone to your Mac using a USB-C to Lightning cable for this method to work.